Inpatient or Impatient: Correct Usage Explained

 FAQs: Inpatient or Impatient

-5. What is the opposite of inpatient?
+Q: What is the difference between impatient and inpatient?

 Conclusion